Brown Eyed Girl

 "Brown Eyed Girl" is a song by Northern Irish singer and songwriter Van Morrison.
-Written by Morrison and recorded in March 1967 for Bang Records owner and producer Bert Berns, it was released as a single in June of the same year on the Bang label, peaking at No. 10 on the Billboard Hot 100.
+Written by Morrison and recorded in March 1967, it was released as a single in June of the same year on the Bang label, peaking at No. 10 on the Billboard Hot 100.
 The song spent a total of sixteen weeks on the chart.
 It featured the Sweet Inspirations singing back-up vocals and is considered to be Van Morrison's signature song.

 Recording and title

 After finishing his contract with Decca Records and the mid-1966 break-up of his band, Them, Morrison returned to Belfast seeking a new recording company.
 When he received a phone call from Bert Berns, owner of Bang Records, who had produced a number of recordings with Them, he flew to New York City and hastily signed a contract (which biographer Clinton Heylin says probably still gives him sleepless nights).
 During a two-day recording session starting 28 March 1967, he recorded eight songs intended to be used as four singles.
 The recording session took place at A & R Studios and "Brown Eyed Girl" was captured on the 22nd take on the first day.
-Of the musicians Berns had assembled, there were three guitarists – Eric Gale, Hugh McCracken, and Al Gorgoni – plus bassist Russ Savakus and organist Garry Sherman, as well as Gary Chester on drums.
+Of the musicians Berns had assembled, there were two guitarists – Hugh McCracken and Al Gorgoni – plus bassist Russ Savakus and organist Garry Sherman, as well as Gary Chester on drums.
 It was released as a single in mid-June 1967.